IntelLabs/Model-Compression-Research-Package/README.md

 cd Model-Compression-Research-Package
 pip install [-e] .
 ```
+Add `-e` flag to install an editable version of the library.

 ## Quick Tour
 This package contains implementations of several weight pruning methods, knowledge distillation and quantization-aware training.